About us

 The AAC is composed of experienced and trained accreditation assessors who provide expert accreditation assessments, accreditation reports and recommendations and advice to the APAC Board on a broad range of matters concerning teaching, learning and competency in psychology.

-The AAC is advisory to the APAC Board who reports its accreditation decisions to the PsyBA.
+The AAC is advisory to the APAC Board, which reports its accreditation decisions to the PsyBA.

 Annual reports